-AMA_EVD.1.1E The evaluator shall confirm that the information provided meets all requirements for content and presentation of evidence.
-AMA_EVD.1.2E The evaluator shall confirm that the procedures documented or referenced in the AM Plan are being followed.
-AMA_EVD.1.3E The evaluator shall confirm that the security impact analysis for the current version of the TOE is consistent with the configuration list.
-AMA_EVD.1.4E The evaluator shall confirm that all changes documented in the security impact analysis for the current version of the TOE are within the scope of changes covered by the AM Plan.
-AMA_EVD.1.5E The evaluator shall confirm that functional testing has been performed on the current version of the TOE, to a degree commensurate with the level of assurance being maintained.

-5.2.6.4 AMA_SIA Security impact analysis

-AMA_SIA.1 Sampling of security impact analysis

-AMA_SIA.1.1D The developer security analyst shall, for the current version of the affecting the TOE as compared with the certified version.

-TOE, provide a security impact analysis that covers all changes which the current version of the TOE was derived.

-The security impact analysis shall identify the certified TOE from AMA_SIA.1.1C

-AMA_SIA.1.2C The security impact analysis shall identify all new and modified security target or TSF representations, briefly describe the change and any effects it has on lower representation levels.
+- AMA\EVD.1.1E The evaluator shall confirm that the information provided meets all requirements for content and presentation of evidence. - AMA\EVD.1.2E The evaluator shall confirm that the procedures documented or referenced in the AM Plan are being followed. - AMA\EVD.1.3E The evaluator shall confirm that the security impact analysis for the current version of the TOE is consistent with the configuration list. - AMA\EVD.1.4E The evaluator shall confirm that all changes documented in the security impact analysis for the current version of the TOE are within the scope of changes covered by the AM Plan. - AMA\EVD.1.5E The evaluator shall confirm that functional testing has been performed on the current version of the TOE, to a degree commensurate with the level of assurance being maintained. - 5.2.6.3 AMA\SIA Security impact analysis - AMA\SIA.1 Sampling of security impact analysis - 5.2.6.3.1 Developer action elements: - AMA\SIA.1.1D The developer security analyst shall, for the current version of the TOE, provide a security impact analysis that covers all changes affecting the TOE as compared with the certified version. - 5.2.6.3.2 Content and presentation of evidence elements: - AMA\SIA.1.1C The security impact analysis shall identify the certified TOE from which the current version of the TOE was derived. - AMA\SIA.1.2C The security impact analysis shall identify all new and modified TOE components that are categorised as TSP-enforcing. - AMA\SIA.1.3C The security impact analysis shall, for each change affecting the security target or TSF representations, briefly describe the change and any effects it has on lower representation levels. - AMA\SIA.1.4C The security impact analysis shall, for each change affecting the security target or TSF representations, identify all IT security functions and all

-TOE components that are categorised as TSP-enforcing.
+TOE components categorised as TSP-enforcing that are affected by the change.